Patients being treated for cancer frequently experience adverse effects. Managing these effects improves quality of life.

 Appetite may decrease secondary to cancer treatment or to a paraneoplastic syndrome.
 Corticosteroids (eg, dexamethasone 4 mg po once/day, prednisone 5 to 10 mg po once/day) and megestrol acetate 400 to 800 mg once/day are most effective.
 However, the primary benefits are variably increased appetite and weight gain, not improved survival or quality of life.

-Pain should be anticipated and aggressively treated (see Treatment of Pain).
+Pain should be anticipated and aggressively treated (see also Treatment of Pain).
 Use of multiple drug classes may provide better pain control with fewer or less severe adverse effects than use of a single drug class.
 NSAIDs should be avoided in patients with thrombocytopenia.
 Opioids are the mainstay of treatment, given around the clock in generally efficient doses, with supplemental doses given for occasional worse pain.
 If the oral route is unavailable, fentanyl is given transdermally.
 When opioids are given, antiemetics and prophylactic bowel regimens are often needed.

 Neuropathic pain can be treated with gabapentin; the dose required is high (up to 1200 mg po tid) but must be started low (eg, 300 mg tid) and then increased over a few weeks.
 Alternatively, a tricyclic antidepressant (eg, nortriptyline 25 to 75 mg po at bedtime) may be tried.